-Every day, our families face unimaginable stresses and challenges.
-These parents and caregivers demonstrate resilience, a commitment to their children’s welfare, a passion for being the best parents, and a love without compare.
-Our remarkable parent educators walk alongside them as partners every step of the way.
+Despite unimaginable stresses and challenges, these parents and caregivers demonstrate resilience, a commitment to their children’s welfare, a passion for being the best parents, and a love without compare.

 The Show Me Strong Families team of dedicated staff meet these families where they are: in the home, at the library, in the park, at the Early Childhood Center or wherever the family is most comfortable.
-Our families, and our parent educators and staff, do whatever is needed to ensure success.
+The families, and SMSF parent educators and staff, do whatever is needed to ensure success.